pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 6. Click the main emulator window on your main monitor, then press Alt + Enter to put that in full screen too.

 ## Troubleshooting
+### Cemu can't detect any controllers when setting up the DSUController.
+Make sure your Steam Deck and your host are on the same network.

 ### Motion controls used to work, but don't work anymore.
 It's possible your Steam Deck's IP address has changed.